skull-github/XRBrandingGuide/README.md

 ## 🎯 **Project Overview**

-The MLB XR Branding Guide is a modern React application that provides developers with easy access to official MLB branding assets, team data, and live game information.
-Built specifically for Extended Reality (XR) applications, it features a clean interface for browsing team assets, colors, and real-time game data.
+The MLB XR Branding Guide is a modern React application that provides developers with easy access to official MLB branding assets, team data, and live game information—explicitly built for Extended Reality (XR) applications.
+It features a clean interface for browsing team assets, colors, and real-time game data.

 ### **✨ Key Features**
 - **Official MLB spot colors** for all 30 teams (official hex values)